G-Core/product-documentation/documentation/cloud/kubernetes/clusters/add-users-with-limited-rights-to-a-kubernetes-cluster.md

 toc:
    --1--Basics: "basics-you-need-to-know"
    --1--Add users with limited rights: "add-users-with-limited-rights"
+pageTitle: Users with limited rights | Gcore
+pageDescription: Understand service accounts and namespaces.
+Discover how to add users with limited permissions to a Kubernetes cluster.
 ---
 # Add users with limited rights to a Kubernetes cluster